Witch Island: Anna Chittenden and the Idaho

 Anna married Daniel Chittenden during her stage recrudescence.
 She decided to go to Europe with her husband and take her talents with her.
 She disbanded her comedy company.
 She put her children in a school under the care of an old nurse friend.
 Anna and Daniel, along with her theatrical agent (likely Daniel Chittenden himself) and some stage friends, set off from Milwaukee to New York to catch a boat to England.

-The Chittendens boarded the steamship Idaho of the Williams & Guion Line at Pier 46 North River (Hudson River) in Manhattan on Tuesday morning, May 21, 1878.
-The Idaho disembarked at 9 a.m. for Queenstown, Ireland and Liverpool.
+The Chittendens boarded the steamship Idaho of the Williams & Guion Line at Pier 46 of the North River (Hudson River) in Manhattan on Tuesday morning, May 21, 1878.
+The Idaho departed at 9 a.m. for Queenstown, Ireland and Liverpool.
 She was in the charge of Captain William Holmes and his first mate, Mr. Attridge.
 82 hands comprised her crew.
-Williams and Guion promoted Holmes to Captain a year prior and the Idaho had been his first ship.
+Williams and Guion promoted Holmes to captain a year prior and the Idaho had been his first ship.

-Owned by the Liverpool and Great Western Steampship Company, they built the Screw steamer, brig-rigged at the Yarrow Shipbuilders in Jarrow-on-Tyne in 1869.
+Owned by the Liverpool and Great Western Steamship Company, they built the Screw steamer, brig-rigged at the Yarrow Shipbuilders in Jarrow-on-Tyne in 1869.
 Made of iron, it weighed 3,132 tons and measured 345 feet long, 43 feet wide and 27 feet deep.
 It had five bulkheads and two connected engines.
-Her 600 horsepower drove her 13-14 knots per hour.
+Her 600 horsepower drove her 13-14 knots.
 Considered of the fastest of the Guion Line, the American shipping survey rated her #1.
 She could handle 1,000 steerage, 30 intermediate and 45 saloon passengers.

 Her ship's manifest delineated the following cargo: